Denis-chen/iot-client-sdk/README.md

     - `void OnError(const String& error)` - invoked when error occurred.
     - `void OnMessageArrived(const String& topic, const String& payload)` - invoked when a message is published to a topic, that this client has subscribed for.
+    - `void OnPrivateMessageArrived(const String& userIdFrom, const String& payload)` - invoked when a private message is sent to this client (is published to its private messages topic).
 - `Config` - contains all the configuration properties of the library:
     - `authServerUrl` - M-Pin Full authentication server URL (`http://host:port/path`).
     - `identity` - `Identity` to authenticate with.
     - `mqttTlsBrokerAddr` - address of the TLS MQTT broker (`host:port`).
     - `mqttCommandTimeoutMillisec` - timeout for the MQTT commands (connect, publish, subscribe...).
+    - `useMqttQoS2` flag - if set, MQTT publish and subscribe will be made with QoS 2, else with QoS 1.
+    - `useMqttPersistentSession` flag - if set, persistent MQTT session will be requested when connecting.
     - `void SetEventListener(EventListener& listener)` - used to specify an `EventListener` callback.

+    In order to connect the client to AWS Message Broker, useMqttQoS2 and useMqttPersistentSession must be set to false.

 - `Client` - the main library class, which implements the MQTT commands.
 It has the following methods:
     - `void Configure(const Config& conf)` - sets all configuration properties at once.
     - `Config& GetConfig()` - returns a reference to the client configuration that can be used to set specific